Calendar of Lessons & Guided

 Photo: Our vegie garden grows in front, where a southeast

 Use regionally based suppliers

 A large portion of fossil-fuel use comes from transportation

 for the goods we buy.
 Whenever feasible, I purchase from local

 suppliers.
 Supporting them ensures a sound regional economy and

 I harvest greens, herbs and fruits from my own garden from

-all the produce I needed through December.
-My goal for 2016 is
+in growing all the produce I needed through December.
+My goal

-to last through February, using crop covers and frozen or
+for 2017 is to last through February, using crop covers and

 County Farmers' Markets.